 In respect of each Infrastructure Mudaraba, the Infrastructure Mudareb will be provided with the authority by the Infrastructure Rab-ul-Maal to: (a) choose the infrastructure projects into which it will invest the relevant Infrastructure Investment Amount; and (b) undertake a valuation.
 The Infrastructure Mudareb will have the discretion, at any time, to substitute any part of the Investment Portfolio for interests in other infrastructure projects being undertaken by the Kingdom.
 The Infrastructure Mudareb shall also have the right, but not the obligation, to purchase any part of, or all of, the Investment Portfolio.
-The purchase price (the "Infrastructure Project Purchase Price") payable by the Infrastructure Mudareb for the relevant infrastructure projects as determined on the most recent constructive liquidation of the Investment Portfolio, plus a profit amount equal to the Infrastructure Project Purchase Price Project Purchase Price Shall be reinvested in infrastructure projects being undertaken by the Kingdom of the Investment Portfolio, plus a profit amount equal to the Infrastructure Project Purchase Price Shall be reinvested in infrastructure projects being undertaken by the Kingdom of the Investment Portfolio, plus a profit amount equal to the Infrastructure Project Purchase Price shall be reinvested in infrastructure projects being undertaken by the Kingdom in accordance with the terms of the Infrastructure Mudaraba Agreement.
+The purchase price (the "Infrastructure Project Purchase Price") payable by the Infrastructure Mudareb for the relevant infrastructure projects included in the Investment Portfolio (or part thereof) shall be equal to the value of such infrastructure projects as determined on the most recent constructive liquidation of the Investment Portfolio, plus a profit amount equal to the Infrastructure Project Profit Percentage of such value, as set out in the Final Terms.
+The Infrastructure Project Purchase Price shall be reinvested in infrastructure projects being undertaken by the Kingdom in accordance with the terms of the Infrastructure Mudaraba Agreement.